Donald Trump sexual misconduct allegations: Mindy McGillivray (2003)

 In an October 2016 article by The Palm Beach Post, Mindy McGillivray stated that in January 2003, when she was 23 years old, she was groped by Trump at his Mar-a-Lago estate.
 She said, "All of a sudden I felt a grab, a little nudge.
 I think it's [my friend Ken Davidoff's] camera bag, that was my first instinct.
 I turn around and there's Donald.
 He sort of looked away quickly."
 Ken Davidoff, a photographer, corroborated McGillivray's account, saying he remembered her pulling him aside moments after the alleged incident to say "Donald just grabbed my ass!"

 McGillivray said she "chose to stay quiet" and never reported the incident to authorities.
 She had shared details of the incident only with close family and friends until she heard Trump deny such behavior during the second presidential debate on October 9, 2016.
 Hope Hicks, Trump's press secretary, said McGillivray's allegations lacked "any merit or veracity" and were untruthful.

 Ken Davidoff's brother, Darryl Davidoff, said he was also present at the time at Mar-a-Lago and that in his opinion McGillivray is lying.
 According to Darryl: "I do not believe it really happened.
 Nobody saw it happen and she just wanted to be in the limelight."
 (Note: Ken Davidoff has said that Darryl made the statement casting doubt on McGillivray's allegation in order to protect the family photography business.)

 Rachel Crooks (2005)

 In 2005, Rachel Crooks was a 22-year-old receptionist at Bayrock Group, a real estate investment and development company in Trump Tower in Manhattan.
 She says she encountered Trump in an elevator in the building one morning and turned to introduce herself.
 They shook hands, but Trump would not let go.
 Instead, he began kissing her cheeks, then directly on the mouth.
 "It was so inappropriate," Crooks recalled in an interview.
 "I was so upset that he thought I was so insignificant that he could do that."
 Her story was printed by The New York Times in October 2016, along with that of Jessica Leeds.
-Trump has disputed Crooks' claims, writing on Twitter, "Who would do this in a public space with live security cameras running?"
+Trump has disputed Crooks's claims, writing on Twitter, "Who would do this in a public space with live security cameras running?"